mertcan79/Counterparty-Credit-Risk/README.md

 The standardized approach for measuring counterparty credit risk exposures” (SA-CCR), the final standard for the calculation of counterparty credit risk of derivatives portfolios is compared to CCR RWA method with same data.

-Risk mitigation parameters are added to both SA-CCR and CCR-RWA classes on top of standard exposure and risk weights such as PD, LGD, IRR, Credit risk, Liquidity risk and recovery rates.
+Risk mitigation parameters are added to both SA-CCR and CCR-RWA classes on top of standard exposure and risk weights.

+For CCR RWA they are: PD, LGD, IRR, Credit risk, Liquidity risk and recovery rates.
+For SA-CCR they are: pfe, netting sets, risk mitigation.